In this post, we tell you how Patpong became the first red-light district in Bangkok.

-Over the decades, people from all over the world have passed through Patpong Soi 1 and Patpong Soi 2.
+For almost six decades, people from all over the world have passed through Patpong Soi 1 and 2 to party with beautiful Thai girls.

 Patpong was named after the family that bought the land in 1946.

 A Chinese immigrant from Hainan Island was given the name “Patpongpanich” by the King of Thailand.